-More details on each of these techniques are available in MLA fact sheets:
+More details on each of these techniques is available in MLA fact sheets:

-How do I spray-graze to remove broadleaf weeds?

-How do I winter clean pastures to remove annual grass weeds?

-How do I spray-top to reduce annual weeds in pastures?
+- How do I spray-graze to remove broadleaf weeds? - How do I winter clean pastures to remove annual grass weeds? - How do I spray-top pastures to reduce annual weeds in pastures?

-A list of treatment options and the broad timing of applications for common pasture weeds is presented in Table 3.
+A list of treatment options and the broad timing of applications for common pasture weeds is presented (Table 3).
 Some weeds have multiple treatment options.